-McConnell says COVID spending package could shrink to $10B
+Size of COVID package could shrink to $10B as talks continue

 “It’s still kind of a work in progress, but as of late last night, it appeared as if that would be skinnying down from 15 to 10,” McConnell, R-Ky., said in an interview with Punchbowl News.

-The money would be to purchase vaccines, treatments and tests, which the administration says are running low, even as a more transmissible omicron variant spreads quickly in the U.S. and abroad.
+Minutes later, Senate Majority Leader Chuck Schumer took to the Senate floor and suggested a similar outlook, though he mentioned no figures.

+“I’m pleading with my Republican colleagues, join us,” said Schumer, D-N.Y.
+“We want more than you do, but we have to get something done.
+We have to get something done.”

-Republicans have demanded that the measure be paid for by pulling back pandemic funds that were approved in earlier pandemic relief measures but not yet spent.
+Republicans have demanded that the measure be paid for by pulling back pandemic funds that were approved in earlier relief measures but not yet spent.
 Bargainers from both sides have said they remain divided over how to do that.

 McConnell said that Democrats “are unwilling to find another $5 billion” in savings from around $100 billion that’s not yet been spent.
 Democrats have said the cuts Republicans are pushing are unreasonable, such as revisiting the already rejected reductions in state assistance.